Steve Lucero

 Steve Lucero (born June 29, 1964) is an American former speedway rider.
-He earned 3 caps for the United States national speedway team.
+He earned three caps for the United States national speedway team.

 Speedway career

-Lucero is a two times North American champion, winning the AMA National Speedway Championship in 1988 and 1996.
+Lucero is a two-time North American champion, winning the AMA National Speedway Championship in 1988 and 1996.

-He rode in the top tier of British Speedway in 1984, riding for the Eastbourne Eagles and the Wolverhampton Wolves.
+Lucero rode in the top tier of British Speedway in 1984, riding for the Eastbourne Eagles and the Wolverhampton Wolves.